Self- help for endometriosis

 The estrogen dominance syndrome can be evoked in women by too much alcohol, drugs, or environmental toxins, all of which limit the liver's capacity to cleanse the blood of estrogen.
 It has been found that circulating estrogen levels increase significantly in women who drink.
 In one study, blood and urine estrogen levels increased up to thirty-two percent in women who drank just two drinks a day.

-Healthy Hormone Foods (choose at least one from each group daily)
+Choose at least one from each group daily:

 Herbs and Spices - ginger, rosemary, turmeric, dill fennel, parsley